Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Vendor registration will be immediately suspended if a certified dispenser or applicator is not employed at the outlet.
 The registration will be automatically reinstated once an outlet has the required staff.

 Note: Provisions for training pesticide dispenser assistants are in the Environmental Code of Practice for Pesticides.
 They ensure that appropriate sales and storage requirements are met when certified dispensers are not on site.
 See the code at:

 The holder of a pesticide retail vendor registration or AWSA certificate of competence is responsible for ensuring that:

 - pesticides are stored in accordance with provincial regulations or the AWSA storage requirements

-- pesticide emergencies are reported to Alberta Environment and Parks (AEP) and releases are cleaned up properly.
+- pesticide emergencies are reported to Alberta Environment and Protected Areas and releases are cleaned up properly.

 - pesticides are only sold to authorized persons